Becksteinlab/imdclient/docs/source/protocol_v3.rst

    * - IMD version
      - Protocol specification
    * - 1
-     - [IMDv1]_
+     - *A system for interactive molecular dynamics simulation* :cite:p:`IMDv1:2001`
    * - 2
-     - No official specification, but sample protocol and API implementation available [IMDv2]_.
+     - No official specification, but sample protocol and API implementation available :cite:p:`IMDv2`
    * - 3
      - This document